open-io/ansible-role-openio-skeleton/CONTRIB.md

  ##### IMPACT
-# IMPACT 	if the change has an impact on previous versions that can break compatibility, explain it here. therwise, set to "N/A" 	YES (N/A)
+# IMPACT 	if the change has an impact on previous versions that can break compatibility, explain it here. otherwise, set to "N/A" 	YES (N/A)

  ##### ADDITIONAL INFORMATION